 Mike’s playing has taken him across the nation and around the globe, having shared the stage with notable performers in a variety of styles.
 He is a graduate of Central Michigan University (B.M. – Performance, Summa Cum Laude) and Michigan State University (M.M. – Saxophone Performance), where he was also a teaching assistant in the Musicology area.
 His major teachers have included John Nichol, Joseph Lulloff, Rob Smith, and Mike Hamann.
 He has also pursued study with Dave Liebman, John Harle, and Gerard McChrystal.
 Mike has served on the faculties for Michigan State University and Spring Arbor University as well as maintaining a small private studio.
 At MSU he was Instructor of Music for the Office of Study Abroad, teaching Music Appreciation each summer in Bregenz, Austria (2011-16).
 At SAU he taught Music History, Music Appreciation, and saxophone.

-Of late, his ambient music collaboration with guitarist/composer Matt Borghi has received praise and regular airplay at home and abroad.
+His ambient music collaboration with guitarist/composer Matt Borghi has received praise and regular airplay at home and abroad.
 Their critically-acclaimed albums have been featured on Hearts of Space, Echoes, Star’s End, and other leading ambient music programs.
-Mike performs frequently throughout Michigan and the Midwest.
 Recordings can be found on various labels.
-He can regularly be seen with Matt Borghi and various other groups, and he writes for and manages MT-Headed Blog and contributes to East Lansing Info.
+He can regularly be seen throughout Western New York and the Midwest, and he writes for and manages MT-Headed Blog and formerly contributed to East Lansing Info.
 MT-Headed has been featured by The Wagnerian, Dave Liebman, PRISM Quartet, Tord Gustavsen, Chicago Lyric Opera, and University Musical Society, among others.